yuexing/problems/pizza/README.md

 # Implementation:

 - class Status:
-    - map btw human-readable valid status to numbered status, see init()
+    - map btw human-readable status to numbered status, see init() and asString()
-    - identify whether an old status can transfer to a new one, see isTransferrable()
+    - determine whether an old status can transfer to a new one, see isTransferrable()
     - help functions about special status and special properties